 The City offers a rebate scheme in cases of financial hardship.
 Qualifying individuals will be rebated 100% of the CID levy.

-If established, the additional rates levy will be mandatory on all business properties that fall within the area of the CID, as well as all residential properties.
+The additional rates levy is mandatory on all business properties that fall within the area of the CID, as well as all residential properties.
 While the percentage increase will be the same for both, business premises normally pay municipal rates at a higher percentage than residential premises so to that extent, businesses will be contributing more.

 100% of the levy is ring-fenced and allocated to the CID.
 Every month the City will pay over 97% of the amount theoretically owing, regardless of what is collected.
 At the end of every financial year, a reconciliation for bad debts is done, whereafter the 3% retained every month will be paid over after deduction of actual non-payments.